Red Flag Warning issued for Upper Green River Basin, Rock Springs BLM by NWS - News Break

 Red Flag Warning issued for Upper Green River Basin, Rock Springs BLM by NWS

-Effective: 2021-07-09 12:53:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+Effective: 2021-07-08 13:43:00 MDT Expires: 2021-07-09 21:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
 A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
-Target Area: Upper Green River Basin, Rock Springs BLM RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM MDT THIS EVENING * IMPACTS: Low Humidities...Hot Temperatures...and Strong Gusty Winds will create erratic fire behavior with any new fire starts. * AFFECTED AREA: In West Central WY...Fire Weather Zone 278. * COUNTIES AFFECTED: In Southwest WY...Sweetwater.
-In West Central WY...Lincoln...Sublette. * WIND: Northwest 20 to 30 mph with gusts up to 40 mph. * HUMIDITY: As low as 10 percent. * TEMPERATURES: Highs in the upper 80s.alerts.weather.gov
+Target Area: Upper Green River Basin, Rock Springs BLM RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM MDT FRIDAY * IMPACTS: Low Humidities...Hot Temperatures...and Strong Gusty Winds will create erratic fire behavior with any new fire starts. * AFFECTED AREA: In West Central WY...Fire Weather Zone 278. * COUNTIES AFFECTED: In Southwest WY...Sweetwater.
+In West Central WY...Lincoln...Sublette. * WIND: West to northwest 15 to 25 mph with gusts up to 40 mph this afternoon and evening.
+On Friday, northwest winds 20 to 30 mph with gusts to 45 mph. * HUMIDITY: As low as 9 percent. * TEMPERATURES: Highs in the mid 80s.alerts.weather.gov

 Comments / 0